Benign Overfitting in Time Series Linear Models with Over-Parameterization: Introduction

-In this study, we investigate the risk of interpolators in stochastic linear regression \eqref{def:model} with high-dimensional dependent processes.
-Specifically, we derive non-asymptotic upper and lower bounds on the prediction risk \eqref{def:risk} of the interpolation estimator \eqref{def:interpolator}, for two situations where the temporal correlation structure of the dependent data is homogeneous or heterogeneous.
-In describing the bounds with dependent data, we specify several notations related to the covariance structure of the data in their time direction.
-Furthermore, we demonstrate that the bounds converge to zero as $n \to \infty$ under tail assumptions on eigenvalues of the covariance matrix of the data.
-These results are valid when the data dimension was significantly large with a condition on autocovariance, and it is even possible for $p=\infty$.
-We demonstrate the validity of the results using the following example: a stationary Gaussian process, $\{x_t\}_{t=1}^n$, is (i) an autoregressive moving-average (ARMA) process with homogeneous correlation structure; (ii) an ARMA process with heterogeneous correlation structure; and (ii) an autoregressive fractionally integrated moving-average (ARFIMA) process.
+In this study, we investigate the risk of an interpolation estimator in stochastic linear regression \eqref{def:model} with high-dimensional dependent processes to tackle these challenges.
+Specifically, we introduce an assumption on the coherence of temporal covariance matrices and derive non-asymptotic bounds for the prediction risk of the interpolation estimator, motivated by recent advances in neural networks that achieve perfect data fitting.
+We further demonstrate the convergence rate of the derived bound as $n \to \infty$ under tail assumptions on the eigenvalues of the covariance matrix of the data.
+These results hold when the data dimension is sufficiently large, under a condition on the covariance matrix.
+This setup includes the following cases: a stationary Gaussian process $\{x_t\}_{t=1}^n$, which can be (i) a separable vector autoregressive moving-average (ARMA) process; (ii) a non-separable vector ARMA process; or (iii) a time-varying regression model under temporal dependence.